naz50/Data-analysis-at-STC/README.md

 ---

 ## 📦 Requirements and Tools

-Python – Main programming language
+#### Python – Main programming language for data analysis and modeling

+#### Anaconda – Python distribution for data science, used to manage libraries and environments

-Google Colab – Cloud-based Python environment for running notebooks
+#### Google Colab – Cloud-based environment for running Jupyter notebooks

-Google Drive – File storage and data access
+#### Google Drive – For storing datasets and accessing files within notebooks

 ## 📦 Required Libraries
 To run this project, make sure the following Python libraries are installed: